ISHLT 46th Annual Meeting & Scientific Sessions

 Author information does not count towards the character limit.

 The Submitting Author is automatically listed as first and presenting author.
-You may change this after adding additional authors.
-It is the submitting author’s responsibility to notify all named authors that they will be listed as co-authors on the abstract.
+You may change this after adding authors.
+Submitting authors should ensure that any co-authors included are aware they are being listed on the abstract.

 Co-Authors included should be those who contribute significantly to the intellectual content of the abstract (maximum 50 authors).
-When adding authors, include the Full Name, Degree, Affiliation, and Email Address of each author.
 You can use the ISHLT database search tool on the submission site to find and add your authors.
 Authors will be listed in the author block in the order they are added but can be rearranged after adding.

 3. Category